The Algorithmic Barrier: A Framework for Artificial Frictional Unemployment and Information Asymmetry in Automated

-Most legacy ATS platforms rely on deterministic screening logic, including exact keyword matching, rigid rule sets, and predefined thresholds.
-From an engineering standpoint, these systems are optimized to minimize false positives that is to avoid advancing candidates who may later prove unsuitable.
-While this objective is understandable, it introduces a structural bias toward over-rejection.
-In practice, the cost of rejecting a qualified candidate is treated as negligible relative to the cost of advancing an unqualified one.
-As a result, false negatives become both common and invisible.
+Most legacy platforms screen deterministically---exact keyword matches, rigid rules, fixed thresholds.
+Engineered to minimize false positives, they carry a structural bias toward over-rejection, because rejecting a qualified applicant is treated as far cheaper than advancing an unqualified one.
+The consequence is a steady stream of false negatives that no one observes, since rejected candidates rarely learn why.

-The economic implications of this design choice are significant.
-When qualified candidates are filtered out due to differences in terminology, non-linear career paths, or gaps in employment, productive labor remains idle.
-These individuals are not mismatched in the classical sense; rather, they are misinterpreted.
-Over time, repeated exclusion contributes to longer job searches, reduced labor mobility, and inefficient utilization of human capital.
-At scale, such outcomes manifest as persistent labor market slack even in periods of high demand.

-This phenomenon can also be understood through the lens of information economics.
-Hiring is characterized by severe information asymmetry: employers cannot easily verify candidate claims prior to interviews, and candidates rely on static resumes to communicate complex, context-dependent skills.
-In response to this uncertainty, employers increasingly depend on automated filters to manage risk.
-Ironically, this reliance amplifies the very asymmetry it is intended to address.
-As screening becomes more rigid, resumes lose credibility as signals, prompting even stricter filtering in a self-reinforcing cycle.
+The economic cost follows directly.
+Candidates filtered out for unusual terminology, non-linear careers, or employment gaps are not mismatched in the classical sense.
+They are misinterpreted, and repeated misinterpretation lengthens searches, dampens mobility, and leaves capable labor idle.
+Information economics sharpens the point: hiring is a market of severe information asymmetry, and rigid filters, adopted to manage that uncertainty, tend to deepen it.
+As screening hardens, resumes lose value as signals, which invites still stricter filtering.

-At the core of this problem is a semantic gap between how human skills are expressed and how automated systems interpret them.
-Skills and experience are rarely reducible to single tokens or fixed phrases.
-Equivalent competencies are often described using different language depending on industry norms, educational background, or organizational culture.
-Deterministic screening systems, however, treat such variation as absence rather than equivalence.
+At the center sits a semantic gap between how people describe skills and how systems read them.
+Competencies are rarely single tokens.
+Equivalent abilities are phrased differently across industries, backgrounds, and cultures, and deterministic systems read that variation as absence rather than equivalence.